 (F) Secondary space used for short periods of time are not required to meet the thirty-five square feet per child requirement.

-(3) Outdoor play space as required by paragraph (G) of this rule.
+(3) Outdoor play space as required by paragraph (J) of this rule.

-(J) Safe indoor and outdoor environments free of hazards shall be maintained.
+(I) Safe indoor and outdoor environments free of hazards shall be maintained

-(2) Tables, chairs and other furniture shall be appropriate to the age and size of the children who use them.
+(2) Furniture , equipment, and supplies shall be appropriate to the age and size of the children who use them.

 (4) Areas used by children must be free from debris, loose or peeling paint or wallpaper, crumbling plaster, holes in walls, floors, or ceilings, or litter.
 Rugs must have nonskid backing or be firmly attached to the floor and be free from wrinkles, tears, or edges that interfere with walking.

-(5) The program facility must be cleaned daily, including disinfection of toilets and table tops.
+(5) The program facility must be cleaned daily, including cleaning and sanitizing of toilets and table tops.

-(K) Safe outdoor play space totaling not less than sixty square feet for each child using the space at any one time, shall be regularly available and scheduled for use.
+(J) Safe outdoor play space totaling not less than sixty square feet for each child using the space at any one time, shall be regularly available and scheduled for use, unless the program operates for less than three hours per day.

-(1) The surface of the outdoor play space shall be well drained.
+(1) The surface of the outdoor play space shall be well drained and offer protection from falls.

 (2) The play space shall be free of hazards such as, but not limited to, broken glass, potholes, garbage, flammable materials and other debris.